Codium-ai/mgmt-portal-docs/docs/general/main.md

 ## Portal as individual

-Once you have successfully logged in, you will be directed to the Codium Dashboard.
+Once you have successfully logged in, you will be directed to the Qodo Dashboard.
 The dashboard offers the following features:

--   Install CodiumAI extension in your IDE
+-   Install qodoMate extension in your IDE

 -   Connect PR-agents to repositories,